 With the historic decision by the 9th U.S. Circuit Court of Appeals today, Prop 8 looks to be dismantled.
 There is still a stay in place on gay marriage while this moves up the chain further, but the limited scope of the case may keep the Supreme Court from taking up the issue.

 The 9th U.S. Circuit Court of Appeals ruled that Prop 8 was unconstitutional today because “the people of California may not, consistent with the federal Constitution, add to their state constitution a provision that has no more practical effect than to strip gays and lesbians of the right to use the official designation that the state and society give to committed relationships, thereby adversely affecting the status and dignity of the members of a disfavored class.”
-Read the rest of this entry
+Continue reading Why the Supreme Court May not Touch the Prop 8 Case

 After some deep soul searching, Senator Mary Margaret Haugen has announced that she will support marriage equality in Washington, giving the state the needed 25th vote to pass the marriage bill.
 The Senator talks about her deeply religious history and how, ultimately, the Golden Rule made her decide that marriage equality should move forward.

 “I have very strong Christian beliefs, and personally I have always said when I accepted the Lord, I became more tolerant of others.
 I stopped judging people and try to live by the Golden Rule.
 This is part of my decision.
 I do not believe it is my role to judge others, regardless of my personal beliefs.
-Read the rest of this entry
+Continue reading Washington Democratic Senator Mary Margaret Haugen Announces Support for Marriage Equality

 It looks like the two coasts are getting behind the ball when it comes to showing your support for the LGBT community with your car.
 Maryland was the first state to have an LGBT license plate; Indiana was second.
 South Carolina is looking to be the third.